dotnet/docs/docs/machine-learning/tutorials/movie-recommmendation.md

 [!code-csharp[AddAlgorithm](../../../samples/machine-learning/tutorials/MovieRecommendation/Program.cs#AddAlgorithm "Add the training algorithm with options")]

-The [MatrixFactorizationTrainer](xref:Microsoft.ML.RecommendationCatalog.RecommendationTrainers.MatrixFactorization%28Microsoft.ML.Trainers.MatrixFactorizationTrainer.Options%29) as is your recommendation training algorithm.
+The [MatrixFactorizationTrainer](xref:Microsoft.ML.RecommendationCatalog.RecommendationTrainers.MatrixFactorization%28Microsoft.ML.Trainers.MatrixFactorizationTrainer.Options%29) is your recommendation training algorithm.
 [Matrix Factorization](https://en.wikipedia.org/wiki/Matrix_factorization_(recommender_systems)) is a common approach to recommendation when you have data on how users have rated products in the past, which is the case for the datasets in this tutorial.
-There are other recommendation algorithms for when you have different data available (see the [Recommended Resources](#recommended-resources) section below to learn more).
+There are other recommendation algorithms for when you have different data available (see the [Other recommendation algorithms](#other-recommendation-algorithms) section below to learn more).

 In this case, the `Matrix Factorization` algorithm uses a method called "collaborative filtering", which assumes that if User 1 has the same opinion as User 2 on a certain issue, then User 1 is more likely to feel the same way as User 2 about a different issue.